Great Northern Route 3: North Central Montana

 Distance Unit:

-Lewis & Clark disproved the existence of an easy, river-based Northwest Passage through the middle latitudes of North America.
+The Lewis & Clark Expedition disproved the existence of an easy, river-based Northwest Passage through the middle latitudes of North America.
 In the decades to follow, the Oregon Trail, the Pony Express, and various stagecoach routes allowed for difficult, dangerous, and time consuming travel by land across the continent.
 Not until after the Civil War was safe, reliable, quick, and relatively inexpensive transcontinental travel available in the form of railroads.
 The first route through the central part of the country ran well south of the northern area near the Canadian border.
 Once the final spike was hammered down in the Cascade Range near Scenic, Washington on January 6, 1893, the dream of James J. Hill, “The Empire Builder,” was realized with completion of the Great Northern Railway.
 The Mississippi River at the Twin Cities of Minneapolis-St. Paul, Minnesota was now effectively united with the Pacific coast at Everett and Seattle, Washington via the most northerly American rail route.
 A man-made Northwest Passage was now a reality.

 Starting from the first stop in Shelby, Montana, this leg of the itinerary will continue on US Highway 2, the Hi-Line, which parallels the Great Northern tracks.
-See Lewis & Clark sites and Great Northern monuments as you make your way through the Blackfeet Indian Reservation toward Glacier National Park.
+See Lewis & Clark Expedition sites and Great Northern monuments as you make your way through the Blackfeet Indian Reservation toward Glacier National Park.
 Use the companion Great Northern Route 4: Western Montana – Idaho itinerary to continue your journey farther west.
 See the Great Northern Route 2: North Dakota – Eastern Montana itinerary if you intend to travel farther east.

 Location Image